 I believe that He gives me – just like everyone else – talents.
 These gifts I get to use in motherhood, relationships, my community, my career, and just for fun.
-I believe He uses these gifts, talents, and desires of my heart to nudge me in a direction towards His callings in my life.
+I believe He uses these gifts, talents, and desires of my heart to nudge me in a direction toward His callings in my life.

 However, I can think that these thoughts are lovely but be scared to actually follow Him.

 Yet, I’m empowered by the strength and faith and courage I see in others.

 Like my friend who quit her job as a – ready for this? – attorney.
 After law school and an impressive amount of years with a law firm, she felt like her job sucked her soul dry.
 With strength, she named God’s arrow pointing her away from a lucrative career that financially provided well for her family.
 She had faith that God would be faithful to her in the change, and she courageously pursued a new career path.

 Or the parents who moved from their beloved home state of Missouri (born and raised!) to live near their daughter.
 She had been tragically widowed and left with two small children to raise on her own.
 Her parents had the strength, faith, and courage to close up their counseling practice and move to Alabama to become full-time grandparents.